You are here:

 Curriculum intent: how to identify yours

-As part of the new Ofsted framework, you should be able to identify your curriculum intent.
-Learn what this is, how to articulate yours, and see examples from schools of curriculum intent statements.
+As part of the new Ofsted framework, you should be able to articulate your curriculum intent.
+Learn what this is and how to explain yours.

 - Identify your intent

 This article is for you if:

 - You have a curriculum you like and that works for your pupils

 - You haven't defined/articulated your curriculum intent before